mmuratarat/mmuratarat.github.io/_pages/faq.md

 An example of a parameter is the weights in a neural network.

-Note that if you have to specify a model parameter manually, then it is probably a model parameter.
+Note that if you have to specify a model parameter manually, then it is probably a hyperparameter.

 #### Why do we have three sets: training, validation and test?